Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 operations including checkpointing and load balancing.

 Load balancing is typically useful when running multiple instances of `EventProcessor` across multiple processes or even machines.
+It is recommended to store checkpoints to a persistent store when running in production.
-You can see it action in the below example, where we use an [InMemoryPartitionManager](https://azure.github.io/azure-sdk-for-js/event-hubs/classes/inmemorypartitionmanager.html) that does checkpointing in memory.
+To get started, in the below example we'll use the [InMemoryPartitionManager](https://azure.github.io/azure-sdk-for-js/event-hubs/classes/inmemorypartitionmanager.html) that does checkpointing in memory.
 We pass the `InMemoryPartitionManager` to both instances of `EventProcessor` so that state about which partitions are being processed by which instances of `EventProcessor` can be shared.

 ```javascript